google-deepmind/ferminet/README.md

 ## Giving Credit

-If you use this code in your work, please cite the associated paper:
+If you use this code in your work, please cite the associated papers.
+The initial paper details the architecture and results on a range of systems:

 ```
 @article{ferminet,